magicstep/magicstep.github.io/viatc/TcFullScreen/index.md

 =================
 The following TcFullScreen.exe file is not mine and I cannot find it anywhere to give credit to.
 <A href="TcFullScreen.zip" >TcFullScreen.zip</a> size: 22Kb<br>
 This exe works as an addition to "Total Commander" = TC.
-You can map it in TC as a shortcut, or if you put TcFullScreen.exe in ViATc folder, then it's already mapped in viatc.ini file to F11 and like this:
+You can map it in TC as a shortcut, or if you put TcFullScreen.exe in ViATc folder, then it's already mapped in viatc.ini file to `zp` like this:
 `zp=<TCFullScreenWithExePlugin>`

 You don't need that file.
 ViATc has buil-in FullSreen of TC